jkleinsc/broccoli-serviceworker/README.md

   * **method** - the HTTP method for the route.
 Defaults to **any** which matches all HTTP methods.
   * **options** - passed to the [route handler](https://github.com/GoogleChrome/sw-toolbox#methods) and are available for example to specify a different origin domain.

+####Hooks
+The following hooks are available to your service worker code.
+Implement a hook by defining a `function` by the hook's name and it will be called.

+* `brocswPostDeleteCacheHook(cacheName)` -- When a new version of the service worker is loaded, old caches are automatically deleted.
+This hook is called for each stale cache right after it has been deleted.
+This hook must return a `Promise`.

 Usage for Broccoli.js
 ---------------------